 section is failed a second time, they must take the assigned remedial

+sections in their second semester of study.
 3. Conditions for Exemption: The requirement to take the Diagnostic

 Examination in any area is waived only for graduates of the Boyer